wwiv/os2/tests/cmake/readme.txt

 To reproduce:

-Check out the repro
+1) Check out the repro or copy the following files:

+* CMakeLists.cpp
+* smoke.cpp
+* cc11.cmd

-make sure cmake is installed
+2) make sure cmake is installed
-yum -y install cmake
+   (you can do this with: "yum -y install cmake")

-Here's the commands to run:
+3) Run the following commands:

    mkdir _b
    cd _b
    ..\cc11.cmd

+This will build a Makefile from cmake's CMakeLists.txt source.

-Note that this works if instead of cc11.cmd, just run "cmake .." (which uses the existing gcc 9.2 compiler)
+Note that this works if instead of cc11.cmd, just run "cmake .."
+(which uses the existing
+gcc 9.2 compiler)

 Error:
 ====================================================================